Omarhosni12/ARM-Cortex-M-Systick-and-NVIC-driver-project/README.md

-# ARM-Cortex-M-Systick-and-NVIC-driver-project
-This project implements drivers for the SysTick timer and Nested Vectored Interrupt Controller (NVIC) on TM4C microcontrollers.
-It includes initialization, interrupt handling, priority management, and busy-wait techniques, providing hands-on experience with embedded systems programming.
+This project implements drivers for the SysTick timer and NVIC on TM4C microcontrollers, focusing on system timers and interrupt management.
+It includes:

+- SysTick Timer Driver: Initialization, start/stop, interrupt handling, busy-wait, and callback functions.
+- NVIC Driver: Enable/disable interrupts, set IRQ priorities, and manage system/fault exceptions.